TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
 *   Movie News Featured Movie News Hold on to your lightsabers, 'Star Wars' has an official title...what does it all mean?
 Read More Rejoice!
-They're making a 'Toy Story 4' -- here's who is directing, and when you can see it Read More New 'The Hobbit: The Battle of the Five Armies' trailer teases seriously epic battle Read More Explore More
+They're making a 'Toy Story 4' -- here's who is directing, and when you can see it Read More Jared Leto may play the Joker in DC's 'Suicide Squad' -- who else is rumored?
+Read More Explore More
     *   Family
     *   The Hunger Games Guide
     *   Holiday Movie Guide